a case study with Serhii Klimov

 Serhii and his colleague looked at the 2022 sowing season, a year before the Dam destruction, and utilized two indices to determine the possible water stress levels — NDVI (Normalized Difference Vegetation Index) and NDMI (Normalized Difference Moisture Index).
 They wanted to calculate the soil productivity lost due to disrupted irrigation.
 The selected area with both indices can be seen in the image below.

-multispectral images of a group of fields: NDMI (a - d) and NDVI (e - k), 2022 season
+multispectral images of a group of fields: NDVI (a - d) and NDMI (e - k), 2022 season

-Multispectral images of a group of fields: NDMI (a - d); NDVI (e - k) for the 2022 season.
+Multispectral images of a group of fields: NDVI (a - d); NDMI (e - k) for the 2022 season.
 Image: Serhii Klimov, EOSDA Crop Monitoring

 All of the numbers were then put in the distribution table: